mahlvm/recipe-finder-website/README.md

 ![Design preview for the Recipe finder website coding challenge](./preview.jpg)

 ## Welcome! 👋

-Thanks for purchasing this premium Frontend Mentor coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
-These premium challenges are perfect portfolio pieces, so please feel free to use what you create in your portfolio to show others.

-**To do this challenge, you need a strong understanding of HTML, CSS, and JavaScript.**
+This challenge use strong understanding of HTML, CSS, JavaScript and React.js.

 ## The challenge